-Artificial intelligence finds its application in several fields.
-Chatbots are one of the most popular examples of Artificial Intelligence.
-They are an important asset for many businesses as they assist in customer support.
-According to a 2011 research by Gartner, around 85% of our interactions will be handled by bots rather than humans.
-Chatbots aren’t just used for answering questions, but also play a vital role in collecting information about them, creating databases, etc.
+Artificial intelligence has a wide range of applications for several fields.
+Chatbots are one of the most popular examples of artificial intelligence.
+They are an important asset for many businesses, as they assist in customer support among other things.
+According to a 2011 study by Gartner, by 2020 around 85% of our interactions will be handled by chatbots rather than humans.
+Chatbots aren’t just used for answering questions, but they also play a vital role in collecting information, creating databases, etc.

 Chatbots help with:

-- Customer service marketplace’s first priority is its customers.
+- Customer service’s first priority is its customers.
 Their experience determines the success or failure of a company.
-When online shopping is considered, it has been observed that most of the shoppers need some kind of support.
-They need help at each step of the purchasing process, which is where chatbots come into action and make the process smooth and quick.
+When online shopping is considered, it has been observed that most shoppers need some kind of support system in place.
+They need help at each step of the purchasing process, which is where chatbots come in to make this process smooth and quick.

-- Customer information strategizes their customer service based on the data that they collect about the consumers.
-Chatbots take information from the reviews and feedback and use the information to help determine how the company can make its product better.
+- Customer information informs their customer service strategies based on the data that they collect about their consumers.
+Chatbots take information from the reviews and feedback and use that information to help determine how the company can make its product better.

-- Lesser workforce work done by one chatbot is better than getting it done by a large number of employees.
-Companies can cut down on costs by using chatbots that can handle a variety of customer interactions, thus making the work simpler and more efficient as human errors are reduced.
+- Lesser workforce – The work done by one chatbot is better than getting it done by a large number of employees.
+Companies can cut down on costs by using chatbots that can handle a variety of customer interactions, thus making the work simpler and more efficient as the amount of human error is reduced.

-- Avoids redundancy tasks can be avoided within company call centers and the employees, that is, they will help in ensuring that the employees spend their time on important tasks rather than repetitive tasks.
+- Avoids redundancy – Tasks can be avoided within company call centers and the employees, that is, they will help in ensuring that the employees spend their time on important tasks rather than repetitive ones.

 Chatbots today can answer simple questions using prebuilt responses.
-If a user says A, respond with B and so on.
-After this kind of development, expectations have increased.
-We look for more advanced chatbots which can perform several tasks.
+If a user says A, the chatbot will respond with B and so on.
+After this development, however, expectations have increased.
+We are now looking for more advanced chatbots that can perform several tasks.